jotaalvim/instagram-puzzles-generator/README.md

 # instagram-puzzles-generator
-I made this project in order to automate a puzzles collection to publish and advertisement chess in my Universities chess club instagram.
+I made this project in order to automate a puzzle collection to publish and advertise chess on my University chess club's Instagram.am.

 Project flow
 ```mermaid